Escape-Technologies/graphql-security-academy/packages/lessons/unrestricted-resource-consumption/README.md

 This attack is one of the many that GraphQL Armor can protect you from.

-Your second task is to install GraphQL Armor and protect your server from the attack: install GraphQL Armor with `npm install @escape.tech/graphql-armor`.
+Your goal is to install GraphQL Armor and protect your server from the attack: install GraphQL Armor with `npm install @escape.tech/graphql-armor`.

 Having GraphQL Armor to work is as simple as two lines of code: